-The Pomeranian – popularly known as a Pom or Pom-Pom – is a small companion dog that is a descendant of the larger Spitz dog.
+The Pomeranian – popularly known as a Pom or Pom-Pom – is a small dog breed that is a descendant of the larger Spitz dog.
 The breed’s name is derived from the Pomerania region in north-east Germany and west Poland.
 Often referred to as Dwarf Spitz (Zwergspitz), Pomeranians are easily recognized by their small size, smiling face, and fluffy coat.

 Pomeranian breed characteristics